 DEVELOPING SINCE 2018

-As of 2022 we are out of Covid-pause and in the final stages of finding the right property.
+As of 2023 we in the final stages of finding the right property.

 PROFESSIONAL & ORGANISED

 Born in London, Noah is passionate about creating a hostel and hub for sustainability and social change in the city.
 His passion comes from first-hand experience of visiting communities around the world.
 Noah was recently the Head of Operations & Finance at the refugee charity Migrateful.
 He is well organised with a track record of successful projects: